The US, UK or Canada, where should you study

 Extra points for immigration applicants with Canadian credentials

-Work Permit not required: during study for upto 20 hrs/week
+Work Permit not required: during the study for up to 20 hrs/week

 Int’l Education: Global Growth Prosperity